learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

  $$\dfrac{1}{2}\lVert w \rVert^2+ C(\sum_i \xi^{(i)})$$

- We created the new data set again below.
-Let's use the code for the SVM optimization again, but adjust for the slack parameters $\xi$ (ksi or xi).
+Use the code for the SVM optimization again, but adjust for the slack parameters $\xi$ (ksi or xi).

 Some important things to note:
 - Every $\xi$ needs to be positive, that should be added as constraints